History of the Shire Horse Society

 Interest in the Shire began to grow and it soon turned into enthusiasm.
 Membership and the numbers of breeders have grown with ever increasing momentum.
 Export of horses has not only resumed but steadily increased and today Shire horses are exported all over the World.

-In August 2013 the Shire Horse Society moved to a new purpose-built home in the grounds of Rockingham Castle and Park, Rockingham, Market Harborough, Leicestershire to allow it to continue its work.
+In July 2019 the Shire Horse Society moved to a new purpose-built office in the grounds of Rockingham Castle, Rockingham, Market Harborough, Leicestershire to allow it to continue its work.